sunfora/test_phpfs/README.md

 }
 ```

-same with icon.png.h after I added it
+Same with icon.png.h after I added it.

 ## ?!

-it kinda works, but it is a little broken
+It kinda works, but it is a little broken.
-sometimes you need to restart or wait for it to recover
+Sometimes you need to restart or wait for it to recover.

-so a proper fuse driver x http server implementation is needed
-instead of rclone to support this madness
+So a proper fuse driver x http server implementation is needed instead of rclone to support this madness.

-basically the aim of the project might be to create a separate php runtime
-which also happens to be mainly a FUSE driver or Windows' Filesystem Proxy or whatever they use there
+The aim of the project might be to create a separate php runtime, which also happens to be mainly a FUSE driver or Windows' Filesystem Proxy (or whatever they use there).

-it should read open files and list directories via some routers just like
+It should read open files and list directories via some routers just like `php -S localhost`.
-php -S localhost... something we have now

-and it should serve http as well, because you might want to spit the UI out to the browser
+And it should serve http as well, because you might want to spit the UI out to the browser or have an admin panel or reuse the same thing during development in web projects.
-and do things from out there